 - If all else fails, give a gift card.
 If you’ve had trouble finding the perfect gift or you simply run out of time, give the gift that everyone’s sure to enjoy.
 A gift card is the ideal gift for anyone on your holiday shopping list.

 - Make a payoff plan.
 If you were able to save some money throughout the year to help lighten the financial burden when the holidays roll around, great.
 If not, make a plan to pay off the money you’ve spent once the new year arrives.
 It’s important that you set a financial strategy that works for you and your budget.

 - Ready, set, shop.
 After you’ve made your list, set your budget and done your homework, you’re ready to shop until you drop.
 It’s a great feeling to hit up the stores you need and start checking items off your list.
 And remember, the holidays are a great time to take advantage of price-match guarantees, free shipping and other end-of-year deals.

-These holiday shopping tips are sure to help you slow down and enjoy the holidays for what they’re meant to be – a special time to spend with your loved ones.
-Avoid holiday hassle by finding a bank, like Nationwide Bank, that offers the flexibility you need to help keep all of your finances in order – during the holidays and the rest of the year.
+These holiday shopping and savings tips are sure to help you slow down and enjoy the holidays for what they’re meant to be – a special time to spend with your loved ones.
+Avoid holiday hassle by finding a bank that offers the flexibility you need to help keep all of your finances in order - during the holidays and the rest of the year.

-Whether it’s opening an interest-bearing savings account to earn more on the money you save, or receiving a 1% cash back reward on all purchases when buying gifts with our cash back credit card, Nationwide Bank is here to help make the holidays a little more affordable.
+Whether it’s opening an interest-bearing savings account to earn more on the money you save, or receiving a 1% cash back reward on all purchases when buying gifts with our cash-back credit card, we’re here to help make the holidays a little more affordable.